edoddridge/aronnax/docs/benchmarks.rst

 Aronnax runs in two different modes.
 These two modes have substantially different runtimes due to the equations being solved.

-These benchmarks are run on a single processor.
+These benchmarks are run on a single processor and can be reproduced by running the `benchmark.py` script in the `benchmarks/` directory.

 Reduced gravity mode